ellysh/bash-programming-from-scratch/manuscript/BashShell/commands-info.md

 ## Command Information

-We got acquainted with the file system navigation commands.
-For each of them, we have considered commonly used options and parameters only.
-What if you need a feature that was left out of the scope of this book?
+We got acquainted with commands for navigating the file system.
+Each command has several options and parameters.
+We have covered the most common ones only.
+What if you need a rare feature that is missing in this book?
+You would need official documentation in this case.

 All modern OSes and applications have documentation.
-But you need the documentation rarely, thanks to the graphical interface.
-The purposes of icons and buttons are usually obvious.
-Therefore, most PC users do not use the documentation that is built into applications.
+However, you rarely need it when using the graphical interface.
+It happens because graphic elements are self-explanatory in most cases.
+Therefore, most PC users do not care about documentation.

-When working with the command-line interface, the available features and modes of the application are not obvious.
-Before running it, you should know its options.
+When working with the CLI, the only way to know about available features of the software is by reading documentation.
+Besides that, you do not have anything that gives you a quick hint.
+When using CLI utility, it is crucial to know its basics.
 The negligence can lead to loss or corruption of your data.

-The first versions of Unix have paper documentation.
-It was inconvenient.
-The documentation volume grew rapidly.
-Soon it exceeded the size of a single book.
-The Unix developers introduced the system called `man`.
-It made accessing the documentation more convenient.
-The system allows a user to get information about any installed program.
+The first versions of Unix had paper documentation.
+Using it was inconvenient and time-consuming.
+Soon it became even worse because the documentation volume grew rapidly.
+It exceeded the size of a single book.
+The Unix developers introduced the system called [man page](https://en.wikipedia.org/wiki/Man_page) to solve the issue with documentation.
+Using this software, you can quickly find the required topic.
+It contains information about OS features and all installed applications.

-The `man` system is a centralized place to get documentation.
-Besides it, every program in Unix provides information about itself.
+The man page system is a centralized place to access documentation.
+Besides it, every program in Unix provides brief information about itself.
 For example, the Bash interpreter has its own documentation system.
 It is called `help`.

-You want to list all built-in Bash commands.
-For getting it, launch the `help` command without parameters.
+Suppose that you want to get a list of all Bash built-ins.
+Launch the `help` command without parameters.
 Figure 2-21 shows its output.

 {caption: "Figure 2-21.
 The output of the `help` command", height: "50%"}
 ![help output](images/BashShell/bash-help.png)

-Here is a list of all commands that Bash executes on its own.
-If a command absents in this list, a GNU utility or third-party program executes it.
+You see a list of all commands that Bash executes on its own.
+If some command is missing in this list, Bash calls a GNU utility or another program to execute it.

-For example, the command `cd` presents in the `help` list.
-It means that Bash executes it without calling any other program.
-Now suppose you type the "find" command.
-There is no `find` command in the `help` list.
-Therefore, Bash looks for a utility with the `find` name on the hard drive.
-If this utility presents, Bash launches it.
+Here is an example.
+The `cd` command presents in the `help` list.
+It means that Bash executes it without calling another program.
+Now suppose you type the `find` command.
+It is missing in the `help` list.
+Therefore, Bash looks for an executable file with the `find` name on the disk drive.
+If it succeeds, Bash launches this file.

-Where does Bash look for utilities for executing commands?
-It has a list of paths for searching.
-Bash stores the list in the **environment variable** that is called `PATH`.
+Where does Bash look for files that execute your commands?
+Bash has a list of paths where it searches utilities and programs.
+The **environment variable** called `PATH` stores this list.
 The [**variable**](https://en.wikipedia.org/wiki/Variable_(computer_science)) is a named area of memory.
-If you want to access the memory area, you should specify its address.
-Variables provide a mechanism for simplifying this access.
-You can use the variable name instead of the address.
-It is much simpler to memorize names than addresses.
+If you write a program in machine code and want to access the memory area, you should specify its address.
+A variable is a mechanism of a programming language.
+It allows you to use the variable name instead of the memory address.
+Therefore, you do not need to remember addresses, which are long numbers.

-Some data affect the behavior of Bash.
-The interpreter stores these data in the environment variables.
-We will consider all types of Bash variables in the next chapter.
+Bash stores about a hundred environment variables.
+They hold data that affect the interpreter's behavior.
+Most of these data are system settings.
+We will consider Bash variables in the next chapter.

-I> Call the `env` utility without parameters to print all defined environment variables.
+I> Call the `env` utility without parameters.
+It shows you all the environment variables that Bash uses at the moment.

 You can imagine the variable as a value that has a name.
-For example, you can say: "the time is 12 hours".
-In this case, the variable name is "time".
-Its value is "12 hours".
-The computer's memory stores this value.
-If you request a value of the variable with the name "time", the computer returns you "12 hours".
+For example, you can say: "The time now is 12 hours".
+"Time now" is the variable name.
+Its value equals "12 hours".
+The computer stores it in memory at some address.
+You do not know the address.
+However, you can ask a computer the value of the "time now" variable.
+It returns you "12 hours".
+This is how the variables work.

 The `echo` command prints strings.
-It can also output the value of a variable.
-If you want to print the value of the `PATH` variable, call the following command:
+It can also show you the value of a variable.
+Here is an example of how to print the `PATH` variable:
 {line-numbers: false, format: Bash}
 ```
 echo "$PATH"